You don't have to buy new to find a great deal, here are 5 best selling cars and their used alternatives.

-When it comes to small cars with a solid reputation, the Ford Fiesta has been leading the market for almost 45 years.
+When it comes to small cars with a solid reputation, the Ford Fiesta has been one of the best selling cars on the market for almost 45 years.
 Its small, easy to handle proportions mixed with its reliable underpinnings and fantastic fuel economy make it the ideal car for most of Britain's drivers.

 New OTR prices on fords website range from an affordable £16,000 all the way up to £24,000 for the ST3 model, though we managed to spec the ST3 up to £32,000 by going ballistic with the optional extras (shout out to the £250 CD Player).
 Nobody is going to do that in real life though, are they?

 If you don't fancy splashing out for a new car, we have a few alternatives that could save you thousands.

 With a base level Fiesta starting at £16,000, this sort of money will secure you a nearly new example with very low mileage and lots of optional extras.
 The higher end of the budget will see a solid selection of the previous generation ST3s from the mid 2010s and even a few ST200s with slightly higher mileage.

 If you don't want a Ford, the New Renault Clio starts at just under £15,000 and the New Vauxhall Corsa starts at just under £16,000 for basic entry level versions so a higher trim, nearly new version of either with a great selection of extras is a sure thing.
 The VW Polo also fits nicely into this bracket so keep an eye out for a good deal on those too.

 This is a great example of why buying used is better value for money.
 Simply because the cars aren't new new the list price comes crashing down, for the sake of an older Reg and a few miles on the clock you can pick up SO much more for your money that it makes you wonder why people ever buy new at all.